alex-gamero/100-days-of-code/r2-log.md

 ### R2D11
 It was a quiet day.
 I was able to apply for jobs, review code, and go to work at night.

+### R2D12
+Today there was a lot of progress, quite a bit of work, applying for jobs, and reviewing code.